-Barley Swine is an award-winning and much loved tasting menu restaurant on South Lamar, brought to you by a group of people who at one time ran an insanely popular trailer called Odd Duck.
+Barley Swine is an award-winning and much loved tasting menu restaurant on Burnet Road, brought to you by a group of people who at one time ran an insanely popular trailer called Odd Duck.
 Odd Duck has now evolved into a restaurant of its own as well, but Barley Swine remains the best of the things they do.
 That said, hit the other places that precede it on this list before you make a reservation.
 A meal at Barley Swine will be both good and interesting, but one that’s not particularly unique to Austin.

 Another 24-hour destination for eggs and pancakes.
 Use either location of Magnolia Cafe for your late night or early morning meal needs, depending on which one is happening at 6am.
 Just know that regardless, you’ll probably run into a wait, and it will be worth it.

 Sway is a modern Thai restaurant on South 1st Street with an upscale but relaxed vibe and an excellent patio.
 We like it for a big group meal, as the dishes are all perfect for passing around a table amongst friends.
 Just make sure your friends can handle spicy.
 One of the best things on the menu is the jungle curry and it’ll blow your face off.

 One of our favorites for a dozen oysters and a beer.
 Clark’s ships them in from all over the country and always has a fresh selection.
 Not into bivalves?
 They have a solid burger, a lobster roll, and plenty of cooked fish for you to get down on too